d-trigo/on-fire-omarball/README.md

 **WARNING: IF you fork and/or host a version of this script on GitHub, DO __NOT__ PLACE YOUR API KEYS AND TOKENS IN THE MAIN SCRIPT!
 Create a separate config file with the defined API keys included or a VENV file, mark the file to be ignored on commits with .gitignore (along with all PYC files), and DO NOT give out any of these keys.**

-In terms of the automation for posting it every night at 11:30 PM PST (or whichever time you prefer), if you just want to host it locally, you can utilize Windows task scheduler to do so.
+In terms of the automation for posting it every night at 11:30 PM PST (or whichever time you prefer), if you just want to host it locally, you can utilize Windows Task Scheduler to do so.
 If you're specifically using an Anaconda environment to and host the actual On Fire script, you would create a BAT file with this template after cloning the repo and doing the work in setting up the config:
 ```
 call C:\Users\InsertUserNameHere\anaconda3\Scripts\activate.bat
 call conda activate discord_fantasy_bot